SUPCE - September 27, 2025

 Who is eligible?

-- Recipients must be TAMU-CC Teacher Preparation and Residency graduates of Spring 2024.
+- Recipients must be TAMU-CC Teacher Preparation and Residency graduates of the past year: Fall 2025, Spring 2025, or Summer 2025.

 - Eligible candidates should embody the following dispositions below and should make specific reference to several of them within letter of support.